Wild About Security

 This article originally appeared in the November 2011 issue of Security Today.

-Courtney Pedersen is the public relations manager at Milestone Systems.
+Courtney Pedersen is the corporate communications manager at Milestone Systems.